Monte9/YelpApp-CodePathU/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [x] Search results page
-- [ ] Infinite scroll for restaurant results.
+- [x] Infinite scroll for restaurant results.
-- [ ] Implement map view of restaurant results.
+- [x] Implement map view of restaurant results.
-- [ ] Implement the restaurant detail page.
+- [x] Implement the restaurant detail page.

 The following **additional** features are implemented:

 - [x] Added two tab bars; Search and Nearby
 - [x] Added a search view (landing view) that displays 4 categories eg Bars, Restaurants etc
-- [x] Nearby view coming soon - based on user's location
+- [x] Nearby view added - shows restaurants based on user's location
 - [x] Custom UI (dim red + white theme)
+- [x] Added new map feature; drop pin to see restaurants nearby

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):